boneseva/NLP_project_2021/README.md

  ```bash
  python3 clean_trained.py
  ```
-2) Calculate metrics (the model can be one of pretrained, general, domain, while the dataset can be asistent, general or ted.
+2) Calculate metrics (the model can be one of pretrained, general, domain, while the dataset can be asistent, general or domain.
 You can also omit the dataset, in which case the script will evaluate the model on all the datasets.)
  ```bash
  python3 evaluate.py <model> <dataset>
  ```